aryanarora0303/league-of-legends-stats-app/design.md

 **Caching data in the frontend**, especially if it is not real-time, is a more efficient approach compared to caching in the backend.
 This not only **saves network costs** but also enhances the perceived speed of the application for the end user.

-### How would you change your code to make this application extensible for any game while keeping the code maintainable?
+### <span style="color:orange;">How would you change your code to make this application extensible for any game while keeping the code maintainable?</span>

 To make this application extensible for any game while keeping the code maintainable, I would use a **modular and scalable architecture**.